Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Preliminary and Related Work

 Quantum generative models, a pivotal sector in quantum machine learning, encompass various models including QCBM \cite{benedetti2019generative}, QBM \cite{amin2018quantum}, QVAE \cite{khoshaman2018quantum}, and QGAN \cite{lloyd2018quantum, dallaire2018quantum}.

 QCBM uses quantum circuits to generate a classical bit string from specific probability distributions \cite{benedetti2019generative}.
 This model has substantial advanced \cite{liu2018differentiable, du2020expressive, zhu2019training, coyle2020born}, finding its applications in various fields, $e.g.$, Monte Carlo simulations\cite{kiss2022conditional}, financial data generation\cite{coyle2021quantum}, and joint distribution learning\cite{coyle2021quantum, zhu2022generative}.
 QBM functioning as a quantum counterpart of the classical Boltzmann Machine \cite{fahlman1983massively,ackley1985learning}, uses a quantum device to prepare Boltzmann distributions, by replacing the units in the Boltzmann Machine with qubits and substituting the energy function with a parameterized Hamiltonian.
 QBM was first demonstrated in \cite{amin2018quantum}, has its enhancements \cite{kieferova2017tomography, zoufal2021variational}.
-Khoshaman et al. \cite{khoshaman2018quantum} introduced QVAE, using QBM as a prior in Discrete VAE \cite{rolfe2016discrete}, with developments including annealer-based \cite{gao2020high} and gate-based QVAE \cite{li2022scalable}.
-In the realm of QGANs, Lloyd et al. \cite{lloyd2018quantum} developed a comprehensive taxonomy, classifying them by the quantum or classical nature of their components.
+Khoshaman et al.~\cite{khoshaman2018quantum} introduce the original QVAE, in which the latent generative process is implemented by a QBM, with later developments including annealer-based and gate-based QVAE variants~ \cite{gao2020high,li2022scalable}.
+In the realm of QGANs, Lloyd et al. \cite{lloyd2018quantum} develope a comprehensive taxonomy, classifying them by the quantum or classical nature of their components.
 This was empirically supported by Dallaire-Demers and Killoran \cite{dallaire2018quantum}, who demonstrated the efficacy of QGAN in generating the desired quantum data.
 Since then, the field has continuously explored applications in quantum state generation \cite{benedetti2019adversarial,braccia2021enhance,niu2022entangling}, image generation \cite{huang2021experimental,silver2023mosaiq,tsang2023hybrid}, and discrete data generation\cite{situ2020quantum,zeng2019learning,chaudhary2023towards}.
 For an in-depth review of these quantum generative models, please refer to \cite{tian2023recent}.